ijaz-aj/password_manager/README.md

 ✌️Secure Credential Storage: Safely store website names and associated login credentials locally on your computer.

-✌️Gmail Account Management: Specifically designed for managing Gmail accounts, providing a dedicated space for these credentials.

 ✌️Password Generator: Generate strong and secure passwords with the built-in password generator feature, enhancing your online security.

 ✌️Local Storage: All data is saved locally on your computer, ensuring privacy and security.